DevExpress-Examples/richedit-for-core-how-to-integrate-a-control-into-an-asp-net-web-forms-application/Readme.md

 ```

 2. Create a RichEdit bundle using recommendations from this help topic: [Create a RichEdit Bundle](https://docs.devexpress.com/AspNetCore/401721/office-inspired-controls/get-started/richedit-bundle#create-a-richedit-bundle)
-3. Install the jQuery library via NuGet and register it along with the RichEdit bundle on a page:
+3. Install the jQuery library and register it along with the RichEdit bundle on a page:

 ```html
 ...